kcloud/islandora_audio_batch/README.md

 ## Introduction

-This module extends the Islandora batch framework to provide a Drush command to ingest audio objects.
-In other words, batches of audio objects whose children do not contain other children:
+This module extends the Islandora compound batch framework to provide a Drush command to ingest audio objects in batch.
+In other words, batches of compound parent objects whose children, audio objects, do not contain other children:

 ```
 batch_directory/